DorothyTamYiLing/GWarrange/documents/tutorials.md

 cat example_data/example_genomes/Efaecium_32genomes/*fasta.gz > example_data/32genomes.fna.gz
 ```

-Genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
+Genomes assemblies from which genome rearrangements are detected are re-orientated by a chosen gene.
 In the case of _Enterococcus faecium_, the chosen gene can be dnaA.
 The location and orientation of dnaA in the genomes are obtained by blasting it with multifasta file of genome assemblies.

 ```
 #unzip the genome file if neccesasry